Shantal Monique Goes Braless Under Sheer Top In Beachside Snaps

 The influencer’s sultry post, which can be seen on her Instagram page, consisted of two snapshots that featured her on a beach.
 She did not indicate where she was, but she appeared to have a section of the beach all to herself.

-Shantal’s shirt was a white and featured a button-up front and long-sleeves.
-She wore the bottom rolled up to expose her flat abs.
-She teamed the shirt with a pair of nude string bikini bottoms.
+Shantal’s shirt was white and featured a button-up front and long-sleeves.
+She rolled the bottom of her shirt up to expose her flat abs and paired her top with nude-colored string bikini bottoms.

-The photos were edited using muted filters, giving them a dreamy vibe.
-The tones made her smooth, bronze skin look flawless.
+The photos were edited using muted filters, giving them a dreamy vibe, and the tone made her smooth, bronze skin look flawless.

 The first picture captured Shantal from a side angle as she tied the ends of her shirt into a knot just below her breasts.
 The shirt was unbuttoned and opened wide, exposing her cleavage.
 The beauty looked ahead as she took a step and showed off her taut abs and toned thighs.